 Objective/Topic % Course The student should be able to examine contemporary social problems sociologically.
 100% The student should be able to explain the relationships between contemporary social problems and historical, social, political, and economic processes.
 100% The student should be able to use empirical and statistical information to analyze and describe social problems and trends.
 33% The student should be able to apply sociological theories and methods to a contemporary social problems research topic.
 33% The student should be able to evaluate major implications on society of particular social problems.
 33% The student should be able to recognize how positions on social issues have developed and critically evaluate them.
 33% The student should be able to compare, evaluate, and formulate plausible strategies for the resolution of social problems.
 33% The student should be able to understand contemporary social problems from a global perspective.
-20-100% Note: The sum of the amounts of class time assigned to each objective exceeds 100% because student ma knowledge, skills and understanding of the individual objectives overlap. astery of the
+20-100% Note: The sum of the amounts of class time assigned to each objective exceeds 100% because student ma estery of the